 Majete Highlights

-• Over 3,000 animals of 17 species have been reintroduced over 20 years.
-Births of nine wild dog pups and five giraffe calves have boosted these populations and provided evidence of the species thriving.
+• Majete has emerged as a pioneer for large-scale wildlife reintroductions with over 3,000 animals of 17 species reintroduced over 20 years.
+Births of wild dog pups, and giraffe and black rhino calves have provided evidence of these species thriving.

-• By 2017, the elephant population had grown so that 200 individuals could be translocated from Majete to Nkhotakota Wildlife Reserve to help repopulate that reserve as part of the “500 Elephants” translocation.
+• By 2017, the elephant population had grown and 200 individuals needed to be translocated from Majete to Nkhotakota Wildlife Reserve to help repopulate that reserve as part of the “500 Elephants” translocation.

-• Community-run initiatives, such as beekeeping and fish farming are benefitting hundreds of community members with three tonnes of honey harvested in 2022.
+• Community-run initiatives, such as beekeeping and fish farming are benefitting hundreds of community members with four tonnes of honey and over 400 kg of fish harvested in 2023.

 Partners